What was the Schlieffen Plan?

 Why did Russia leave the war?

-A second revolution (Bolshevik revolution) brought a communist government who decided to make peace and withdraw
+In Nov 1917 A second revolution (Bolshevik revolution) brought a communist government under LENIN who immediently declared that it wasn't going to fight but made peace with Germany in March 1918 and withdraw

 What were the consequences of Russia leaving the war?

-The terms of the great were harsh; it caused Russia to lose a lot of land
+The terms of the treaty of Brest-litovsk were harsh; it caused Russia to lose a substantial amount of land which provided food and raw materials for industry

-How had developments in aircraft hinder Germany’s war effort?
+How had military developments hinder Germany’s war effort?

 As Britain had better search lights, anti Aircraft guns and better planes, German aircraft couldn’t attack England